United States Electoral College

-The United States Electoral College is the group of presidential electors required by the Constitution to form every four years for the sole purpose of appointing the president and vice president.
-Each state and the District of Columbia appoints electors pursuant to the methods described by its legislature, equal in number to its congressional delegation (representatives and senators).
+In the United States, the Electoral College is the group of presidential electors that is formed every four years for the sole purpose of voting for the president and vice president in the presidential election.
+This process is described in Article Two of the Constitution.
+The number of electors from each state is equal to that state's congressional delegation which is the number of senators (two) plus the number of Representatives for that state.
+Each state appoints electors using legal procedures determined by its legislature.
 Federal office holders, including senators and representatives, cannot be electors.
-Of the current 538 electors, an absolute majority of 270 or more electoral votes is required to elect the president and vice president.
-If no candidate achieves an absolute majority there, a contingent election is held by the House of Representatives to elect the president and by the Senate to elect the vice president.
+Additionally, the Twenty-third Amendment granted the federal District of Columbia three electors (bringing the total number from 535 to 538).
+A simple majority of electoral votes (270 or more) is required to elect the president and vice president.
+If no candidate achieves a majority, a contingent election is held by the House of Representatives, to elect the president, and by the Senate, to elect the vice president.

-The states and the District of Columbia hold a statewide or districtwide popular vote on Election Day in November to choose electors based upon how they have pledged to vote for president and vice president, with some state laws proscribing faithless electors.
+The states and the District of Columbia hold a statewide or district-wide popular vote on Election Day in November to choose electors based upon how they have pledged to vote for president and vice president, with some state laws prohibiting faithless electors.
 All states except Maine and Nebraska use a party block voting, or general ticket method, to choose their electors, meaning all their electors go to one winning ticket.
 Maine and Nebraska choose one elector per congressional district and two electors for the ticket with the highest statewide vote.
-The electors meet and vote in December, and the inauguration of the president and vice president takes place in January.
+The electors meet and vote in December, and the inaugurations of the president and vice president take place in January.

+The merit of the electoral college system has been a matter of ongoing debate in the United States since its inception at the Constitutional Convention in 1787, becoming more controversial by the latter years of the 19th century, up to the present day.
+More resolutions have been submitted to amend the Electoral College mechanism than any other part of the constitution.
+An amendment that would have abolished the system was approved by the House in 1969, but failed to move past the Senate.

-The suitability of the Electoral College system is a matter of ongoing debate.
-Supporters argue that it requires presidential candidates to have broad appeal across the country in order to win, while critics argue that it is not representative of the popular will of the nation when viewed without regard to the states.
+Supporters argue that it requires presidential candidates to have broad appeal across the country to win, while critics argue that it is not representative of the popular will of the nation.

-Its implementation by the states may leave it open to criticism; winner-take-all systems, especially in populous states, may not align with the principle of "one person, one vote".
-Almost 10% of presidential elections under the system have not elected the winners of the nationwide popular vote.

-Critics argue that the Electoral College system is less democratic than a direct popular vote and that the college violates the democratic principle of "one person, one vote."

-Thus, a president who did not win the national popular vote may get elected, as occurred in 1824, 1876, 1888, 2000, and 2016.
-Critics object to the inequity that due to the distribution of electors, individual citizens in states with smaller populations have proportionately more voting power than those in larger states.
-This is because the number of electors each state appoints is equal to the size of its congressional delegation, each state is entitled to at least three regardless of population, and the apportionment of the statutorily fixed number of the rest is only roughly proportional.
-In addition, faithless electors may not vote in accord with their pledge.
-Further objection is that instead of spending equally on each voter in the nation, candidates focus their campaigns on just a few swing states.